 CAST UDL Cadre MembersThe CAST Professional Learning UDL Cadre is focused on continuous improvement through professional learning and assists CAST in scaling and supporting UDL implementation at the state, district, college and university, school and classroom levels.
 The UDL Cadre represents the broadest spectrum of talent available and is the “premiere” group for providing professional learning services on CAST’s behalf.
 Cadre members work with CAST in a variety of areas including our institutes, online learning and our customized solutions.

-Lisa Carey is the Senior Education Consultant at the Center for Innovation and Leadership in Special Education (CILSE) at Kennedy Krieger Institute.
+Lisa Carey is the Assistant Director of the Center for Innovation and Leadership in Special Education (CILSE) at Kennedy Krieger Institute.
 Lisa was part of the CILSE’s first fellowship cohort, where she studied neuroscience, behavior science, school law, and scientific inquiry with faculty of Kennedy Krieger Institute and The Johns Hopkins University School of Medicine.
 Lisa serves as a bridge between researchers, clinicians, and educators, translating advances in the cognitive sciences to actionable practices within the classroom.
 Prior to joining CILSE, Lisa served as a special educator in Baltimore County and St. Mary’s County, Maryland, where she specialized in inclusive practices.
 Lisa has facilitated UDL implementation projects in several school systems and states.
 She received a BA in History from St. Mary’s College of Maryland, a Masters in Teaching with certification in special education and social studies education from Goucher College, and a School Administrator certificate from Towson University.
 She has also served as adjunct faculty at St. Mary’s College of Maryland and Towson University, covering topics of exceptionality and UDL.
 Lisa is currently a doctoral student in instructional technology at Towson University, where she is focused on the improvement of pre-service and in-service training and supports for teachers.

 Kimberly Coy is an Assistant Professor of Education at California State University, Fresno.
 Before working in post secondary education she taught K-8 general and special education, including working in a full time online public school.
 Kimberly has done extensive work; research, writing, and speaking, on UDL in a variety of educational environments.
 These include elementary, post secondary, and online, or digital, environments.